edgedb/edgedb/docs/intro.rst

 Introduction
 ============

-*The relational model is still the most effective method* *of representing data.
-And SQL as a declarative,* *storage-neutral query language is powerful and versatile.*
+    The relational model is still the most effective method of representing data.
+And SQL as a declarative, storage-neutral query language is powerful and versatile.
-*We don’t need to abandon either.*
-*Instead, we build on what works in a language that affords* *more power to its users, while being simpler and more consistent.*"
+    We don’t need to abandon either.
+Instead, we build on what works in a language that affords more power to its users, while being simpler and more consistent.

 EdgeDB is a relational database that stores and describes the data as strongly typed objects and relationships between them.